barisyagan/Marketplace-DApp/README.md

 -- Remove the store from the marketplace.
 -- Withdraw the amount accumulated at the store balance to his personal account.
 #### Shopper
-Shopper is able to:
+Shopper is able to purchase the product.
--- Purchase the product.